Fairblock/ArbitrumContracts/QuickREADME.md

-Run the command:
+Run the command to set up the project:

 ```
 ./Build.sh
 ```

-Run the command:

-Update your `.env`

-Now, run the next batch of commands to deploy the decryption contracts, and then also run the integration tests for the simple sealed bid auction example.

-You can do this simply by running the `StylusTutorial.sh` script.

-Run:
+Update your `.env`, if you forget to you can follow prompts that come up in the terminal when running the next command.

 ```
 ./StylusTutorial.sh
 ```

+The above todes the following:
+- Run the next batch of commands to deploy the decryption contracts,
+- Also runs the integration tests for the simple sealed bid auction example